brahim-guaali/gen_lite/Examples/cursor_example_improve_bloc.md

 **User**

-there is some risks with this, how can we avoid this as it assums that the prevous state is ChatLoaded
+there is some risks with this, how can we avoid this as it assums that the previous state is ChatLoaded

 ---